Wallabies: Agile Hopping Marsupials

 Photo: Wallaby eating leaves

-Wallabies are herbivores that mainly eat leaves, but they also consume flowers, ferns, moss, and even insects.
-They tend to feed at night, as well as in the early morning and late evening when it's cooler.
+• They tend to feed at night, and in the early morning and late evening in cooler weather.
 During the day, they rest in the shade.

-The Wallaby is well adapted to the dry, hot Australian climate.
-It requires very little water, as it extracts moisture from its food.
-In fact, a wallaby only needs about 13% of the water that a sheep requires and can survive for months without drinking water.
+• Wallabies require very little water.
+They need only needs about 13% of the water that a sheep needs and can survive for months without drinking water.

 Wallaby Reproduction & Life Cycle